Oriented Temperley--Lieb algebras and combinatorial Kazhdan--Lusztig theory: Diagrammatic oriented Temperley--Lieb algebras in classical type

 \subsection{Green's diagrammatic Temperley--Lieb algebras}

 We first recall Green's diagrammatic realisation of the generalised Temperley--Lieb algebras of type $W$ (see \cite{MR1618912}).

-\begin{defn} An {\sf $n$-tangle} is a rectangular frame with $n$ vertices on the northern and southern boundaries which are paired-off by $n$ non-crossing strands and a finite number of non-crossing closed loops.
+\begin{defn} \begin{enumerate} \item An {\sf $n$-tangle} is a rectangular frame with $n$ vertices on the northern and southern boundaries which are paired-off by $n$ non-crossing strands and a finite number of non-crossing closed loops.
+Strands and loops can be decorated by a finite number of beads if they are left exposed (i.e. can be deformed to touch the left boundary of the frame).
 We refer to a strand connecting a northern and southern vertex as a {\sf propagating strand}.
 We refer to any strand connecting two northern vertices (or two southern vertices) to each other as an {\sf arc}.
-Two $n$-tangles are equal if there exists an isotypy of the plane fixing the boundaries of the frame carrying one $n$-tangle to the other.
+Two $n$-tangles are equal if there exists an isotopy of the plane fixing the boundaries of the frame carrying one $n$-tangle to the other.
+We denote the set of all such $n$-tangles by $\mathbb{DT}_n$.

+\item We call an $n$-tangle $d\in \mathbb{DT}_n$ {\sf undecorated} if it has no beads on its strands or loops.

+\item For $R$ any commutative ring, we have that $R\mathbb{DT}_n$ has the structure of an $R$-algebra where the multiplication is given by the vertical concatenation of $n$-tangles.
+Specifically, for $d, d'\in \mathbb{DT}_n$, we define the product $d d'$ simply by placing $d'$ above $d$. \end{enumerate}

 \end{defn}